rohithmenon/carnd/advanced_lane_finding/report.md

 | :---: | :---:
 | ![](output_images/original.jpg) | ![](output_images/lane_lines.jpg)

+Lane pixels identified with a overlapping moving window is marked in red.
+The fit is marked in green.
+The intersection of the two can be seen in yellow.

 ### Radius of curvature
 Radius of curvature is calculated by first scaling image pixels to real world points.
 The scaled points are then fit with a polynomial (2 degree) and its radius of curvature is computed using the formula: